Visiting Research Associate

-Margaret Warren is a researcher at the intersection of semantics, art, metadata, and information science.
-For most of her working life, she has been deeply interested in how people describe what they experience visually and how those descriptions can be formalized into structured machine-readable data.
+Margaret Warren is a research scientist focused on the intersection of semantics, metadata, knowledge representation and information science.
+She is deeply interested in how people describe what they experience visually and how to capture and formalize this knowledge into machine readable structures.

-Besides art and semantics, Margaret also enjoys yoga, meditation, working in pit crews at Sports Car Club of America (SCCA) racing events, long road trips, hiking, and Formula 1 racing.
-Her favorite thing to do is create (usually) poorly understood, conceptually complicated art projects.
+Besides semantics, metadata, and information science, Warren enjoys yoga, meditation, working in pit crews at Sports Car Club of America (SCCA) racing events, long road trips, hiking, and Formula 1 racing.
+Warren is also an award winning visual artist.